tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 ## Static methods/functions

-A static function is a function which never leaves the scope of this, the local scope to that instance of an object (from a class).
+A static function is a function that never leaves the scope of this, the local scope to that instance of an object (from a class).

 ```python
 class SomeClass(object):